Bourns College of Engineering

 DR

-Enabling energy efficient smart cities by seamlessly connecting buildings, people, and electric grid.Read more →
+Electrify and enable energy efficient smart cities by seamlessly connecting electric grid, transportation system, buildings, and people.Read more →

 WEF-Nexus